bobby060/photoportfolio/README.md

 The goal of this photo portfolio is to provide a simple, easily modifiable photo portfolio solution.
 The main feature is the ability to dynamically update website content from anywhere with no programming background.
 You can see a live example [here](https://rnorwood.com)

-This backend uses the following AWS products, mostly through the AWS Amplify framework
+This backend uses the following AWS products
-- GraphQL
+- Amplify
 - AppSync
 - Lambda
 - S3